Contents

 Design Accent.

-Skylights can impact a home’s interior decoration like no other component, including an unanticipated punch in staircases or office or by offering a centerpiece in living spaces and kitchens.
+Skylights can impact a home’s interior design like no other aspect, including an unforeseen punch in stairways or office or by offering a centerpiece in living spaces and kitchen areas.

 Constant Light vs. Windows’ Light.